35th Anniversary member series by John Lockhart

 An interview with the 2016 leadership of Front Runners & Walkers, San Diego after AIDS Run and walk event in San Diego

-Andy—Grew up in Northern California, undergraduate degree at UC Santa Cruz, graduate degree from Boston University in Chemistry.
+Andy—Grew up in Northern California, undergraduate degree at UC Santa Cruz, a graduate degree from Boston University in Chemistry.
 Arriving in San Diego to begin a new position in 2013, he joined the club during his first week in town.
 Andy’s running criteria are “any surface, any time,” with distances ranging from 5K to the ultras, 100K and 100 miles!

 David—Hails from Central California, and arrived in San Diego to attend SDSU, earned a Bachelor’s, continued at San Francisco SU for the MBA.
 While in the Bay area, he joined BayLands Front Runners.
 Returning to San Diego in 2001, he runs 5 and 10Ks.